Maxime Do Couto

-Maxime Do Couto Teixeira (born 13 December 1996) is a French professional footballer who plays as a winger for Sochaux.
+Maxime José Samuel do Couto Teixeira (born 13 December 1996) is a French professional footballer who plays as a winger.

 Club career

 Do Couto is a youth exponent from Tours.
 He made his Ligue 2 debut on 30 August 2014 against Angers SCO in a 1–2 away win.
 He had a brief stint at Avoine OCC before moving to Ukraine with Olimpik Donetsk from 2018 to 2021.
 On 22 June 2021, he transferred back to France with Sochaux in the Ligue 2.
+On 4 September 2023, French Ligue 2 club Amiens SC announced his signing.

 International career

 Born in France, Do Couto is of Cameroonian and Portuguese descent.
+He holds French and Portuguese nationalities.
 He is a youth international for France, having represented the France U19s in 2014.